Enriching democracy by removing corporate dictatorships

 The first would be adoption of the polycentric self-governing "Design Principles" described by Elinor Ostrom in her Nobel Prize lecture.
 The second would require five per cent of shareholder equity to be transferred annually, through book entries, to a stakeholder equity account.
 Stakeholder shares, with taxable dividends, would be gifted to citizens in the host bioregion of the firm.
 These dividends would be untaxed if reinvested in other participating firms.

 Over time, corporate scale would remain closer to human dimensions as ownership cycles gradually shift toward local stakeholders over roughly twenty-year periods.
-Operational stakeholders would become shareholders, reinforcing responsible governance rather than narrow shareholder primacy.
+Operational stakeholders would become shareholders, reinforcing responsible governance but still maintaining shareholder primacy.

 These processes would reinforce self-governance, environmental stewardship, and the re-election of supportive politicians across the political spectrum.
 Evidence already exists in the United States, where both Republicans and Democrats support tax incentives for Employee Share Ownership Plans.
 However, only about eight per cent of US citizens participate.